AvaloniaUI/Avalonia/docs/spec/defining-properties.md

 # Defining Properties

 If you are creating a control, you will want to define properties on your control.
-The process in Perspex is broadly similar to other XAML languages with a few differences - the main one being that Perpsex's equivalent of `DependencyProperty` is called `StyledProperty`.
+The process in Avalonia is broadly similar to other XAML languages with a few differences - the main one being that Perpsex's equivalent of `DependencyProperty` is called `StyledProperty`.